lezhu1234/react-stay-canvas/docs/README.en.md

-     type?: valueof<typeof SHAPE_DRAW_TYPES> // "fill" | "stroke", the drawing type of the drawing object gco?: GlobalCompositeOperation // The global composite operation of the drawing object, this property will be passed to globalCompositeOperation state?: string // The state of the drawing object, used in conjunction with stateDrawFuncMap to achieve different drawing effects for the shape in different states stateDrawFuncMap?: Dict<(props: ShapeDrawProps) => void> // A collection of state drawing functions for the drawing object
+     type?: valueof<typeof SHAPE_DRAW_TYPES> // "fill" | "stroke", the drawing type of the drawing object gco?: GlobalCompositeOperation // The global composite operation of the drawing object, this property will be passed to globalCompositeOperation state?: string // The state of the drawing object, used in conjunction with stateDrawFuncMap to achieve different drawing effects for the shape in different states stateDrawFuncMap?: Dict<(props: ShapeDrawProps) => void | boolean> // A collection of state drawing functions for the drawing object
    }
    ```